nus-cs2103-AY2021S2/tp/docs/team/chewterence.md

     already be completed or entered with wrong details.
   * Highlights: Initially this command was implemented as the `undrive` command that edits the assigned driver of a passenger to be empty.
 However, after reconsidering and conceptualizing how the user would use the product, the model was updated to include a list of pools which the `unpool` command would then delete from.
-    Implementation of this command was the precursor that lead to the consideration of redesigning the model to include both a pool and passenger list.
+    Implementation of this command was the precursor that led to the consideration of redesigning the model to include both a pool and passenger list.

 * **Project management**:
   * Maintained issue tracker for the team by assigning tasks and linking pull requests.